KingEnderBrine/-RoR2-ProperSave/README.md

 - I've not tested this mod much with achievements unlocking, but for most, if not all cases, it should be working as intended.

 # Changelog
+**2.5.2**

+* Fixed an issue where the mod was trying to save while being a client in a multiplayer game.

 **2.5.1**